 Any audio recordings will be transcribed at the earliest possible opportunity and originals destroyed.
-All identifiable data e.g. contact details will be destroyed within 6 months of completion of the study.
+All identifiable data e.g. contact details and the "key" document will be destroyed within 6 months of completion of the study.
 All other data will be destroyed after 5 years.